jahorton/webkit-gesture-bug-repro/README.md

 In earlier versions of iOS before 13.4, longpress handlers would still trigger in this scenario, as seen by running this against iOS 13.3 (or before) in the Simulator.

+The offending `e.preventDefault()` lines may be seen within `WebKit Gesture Bug Repro/WebKit Gesture Bug Repro/resources/webview-contents.bundle/index.html`, the page embedded within the WKWebView.
+Simply comment the noted lines out and 13.4 will generate an alert for longpresses within the 'keyboard', matching the behavior of either case when within 13.3 or before.